py-why/dowhy/README.rst

 **Requirements**

 DoWhy requires a few dependencies.
-Details on specific versions can be found in [pyproject.toml](./pyproject.toml), under the main dependencies section. dev-dependencies and documentation-generation dependencies are also listed in here, and are not necessary for using the library.
+Details on specific versions can be found in `pyproject.toml <./pyproject.toml>`_, under the main dependencies section. dev-dependencies and documentation-generation dependencies are also listed in here, and are not necessary for using the library.

 * numpy